 You can sign up using your email, or if you’re feeling lazy, you can use your Facebook or Google account.

-Once you’re in, you can choose which language you speak and which one you want to learn.
-The options are endless, from Spanish to Mandarin, to Klingon if you’re feeling adventurous.
+Once you’re in, you can choose which language you speak and which you want to learn.
+The options are endless, from Spanish to Mandarin, and even Klingon, if you’re feeling adventurous.

 Sure, they have other categories like math and science, but let’s be real – we’re here for the languages.
 It’s like going to a pizza place and ordering a salad.
 Sure, it’s an option, but why would you do that to yourself?